-Using live marking throughout the lesson is a great way of making edits and improvements to a child's work.
+All work needs to be looked at and acknowledged by an adult.
 Following a lesson, before the next lesson, please look at the pupils' work.
-It is important that the marking of basic spelling and punctuation by either correcting it for them or indicating where you would like them to self-correct with their purple pen is completed between 2-3 times per week (to be reviewed).
+It is important that the marking of basic spelling and punctuation by either correcting it for them or indicating where you would like them to self-correct with their purple pen is completed every day.
 The extent to which you correct or pick up on mistakes in spelling and punctuation will vary greatly from child to child.
 Please use your knowledge of the child and the expectations for their ability to guide this.
 A circle can use used around the missing, incomplete or incorrect punctuation or, where appropriate, use 'P' in the margin to indicate these to the child for self-correction.
 For spelling, 'sp' can be used.
-Please see 'Ideas for Correcting Spellings' (appendix 3) for suggestions and ideas.
-To indicate the successful use of language, structure or content etc., use a tick (or 'double tick' to show highly successful elements).
-Every two weeks, please thoroughly mark each child's 'Big Write'.
-There is no expectation for written comments in English books.
-English books can be marked in black or green pen, depending on personal preference (however please use one colour consistently across the class).
+To indicate the successful use of language, structure or content etc, underline with black pen and use a tick to acknowledge.
+After marking the work, you need to make a professional judgement regarding whether the child had achieved the IALT.
+If they have, please highlight the word 'IALT' in green.
+English books should be marked in black pen.

-Feedback at RAPS: other subject areas
+Feedback at Upton: other subject areas